alexpopester/agentless_work/README.md

 - Run the script.
 - Inspect the generated embeddings at the "embeddings" folder and inspect the semantic similarity at your "out_dir/out_file"

-### Not required to test embeddings unless you want to generate your own prompts
+### Not required to test embeddings.
+Only run if you want to generate your own prompts
 ### To run the full localization with semantic scoring run:
 - Set the google API key for the prompts.
 If a different model and binding is wanted you will need to edit the arguments in the "full_workflow/localization..." scripts.
 - Point the PROJECT_FILE_LOC variable to the location of the downloaded swe-bench-lite repo.
 This is not necessary but avoids downloading the data set dynamically which saves a lot of time